jtsdaniel/Toollib-simulator/README.md

 # Toollib-simulator
 ***description***: This project build a complex simulation of tools library system that has 9 main categories and each has unique tool types for members to borrow.
 All the transactions/actions/updates from “staff” and “member” are systematically recorded by the application.
 The user can login to the application to actually use the system.
-Only ***staff*** with account name: ***Staff*** and password: ***today123*** can create new user accounts.
+Only ***staff*** with account name: ***Staff*** and password: ***today123*** can create new user accounts and new tools to borrow.

 ## Installation guide